giganteous/pdns/pdns/dnsdistdist/docs/introduction.rst

 Concepts
 --------

-dnsdist receives packets in one or several addresses it listens on.
+dnsdist receives packets on one or several addresses it listens on.
+It then determines whether it will process this packet based on the :doc:`acl`.
+Should be packet be processed, dnsdist attempts to match any of the configured :doc:`rules` in order and when one matches, the associated :doc:`action <actions>` is performed.

-These addresses can of course be IPv4 or IPv6 (dnsdist internally does not know the difference).
+dnsdist is IPv4 and IPv6 agnostic, this means that dnsdist internally does not know the difference.
 If you listen on the magic ``0.0.0.0`` or ``::`` interfaces, dnsdist does the right thing to set the return address of queries.
 So feel free to listen on the ANY addresses.

-By default, the program listens on ``127.0.0.1`` (not ``::1``!), port 53.

-Before packets are processed they have to pass the ACL, which helpfully defaults to :rfc:`1918` private IP space.
-This prevents us from easily becoming an open DNS resolver.

 ``addACL("130.161.0.0/16")``.
 To change the listen address, pass